teallach-desktop/teallach-desktop.github.io/src/blog.md

 `xdg-terminal-exec` which is packaged on debian trixie, but weirdly not on Arch.

-It was tempting to write our own alternative to [xdg-open], but it felt better to just stick with the fd.o standard. [slopen] would have been quite a nice starting point for this.
+It is tempting to write our own alternative to [xdg-open], but it feels better to just stick with the fd.o standard. [slopen] would have been quite a nice starting point for this.